-Contact Information: Carl Eller, Instructor celler@tm.edu (701)477-7832 South Campus
+Contact Information: Carl Eller & Carl Bercier, Instructors celler@tm.edu/cebercier@tm.edu (701)477-7832 South Campus

-The Turtle Mountain Community College

-Advanced Pipe Welding Program will teach you

-the skills you need to get on the job quickly and

-start gaining the experience that will help you

-refine your skills and become one of the

-specialists' companies are seeking.
-The

-profession of welding allows a person to fit into

-many different career paths due to the demand

-for those proficient in the art of welding.
+The Turtle Mountain Community College Advanced Pipe Welding Program will teach you the skills you need to get on the job quickly and start gaining the experience that will help you refine your skills and become one of the specialists' companies are seeking.
+The profession of welding allows a person to fit into many different career paths due to the demand for those proficient in the art of welding.